dustinpfister/blog_posts/_posts/canvas-gradient.md

 categories: canvas
 layout: post
 id: 606
-updated: 2020-04-23 12:13:30
+updated: 2020-05-08 14:30:09
-version: 1.16
+version: 1.17
 ---

-A [Canvas Gradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasGradient) can be created in html 5 canvas with two 2d drawing context methods of interest which are [create Linear Gradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createLinearGradient), and [create Radial Gradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createRadialGradient).
+A [Canvas Gradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasGradient) can be created in HTML 5 canvas with two drawing context methods of interest which are [create Linear Gradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createLinearGradient), and [create Radial Gradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createRadialGradient).
 Once a Gradient object is created it is possible to add color stops to it, once done it can be used as a fill or stroke style in a 2d drawing context using [gradient color](https://en.wikipedia.org/wiki/Color_gradient).
+A gradient style is a nice change from just simple solid colors when it comes to drawing with the context method, but it might not be the end all solution for this sort of thing.

 <!-- more -->